ahelii/ahelii.github.io/README.md

 - Itchthyovenator
 - Leaellynasaura

 I can also name some dinosaurs per time period.
 Let us make a table and try!

 | Time     | Triassic         | Jurassic           | Cretaceous             |
 |----------|------------------|--------------------|------------------------|
 | Aquatic  | Nothosaurus      | Plesiosaurus       | Mosasaurus             |
 | 2-legged | Coelophysis      | Allosaurus         | Tyrannosaurus rex      |

+If you would like to find out more.
+Visit the html page!